Geolocation

 Watch Position

-For a moving devices, the properties will change.
-Even if accuracy changes after some time, we cannot get the new properties in getCurrentPosition method.
+For moving devices, the properties will change.
+Even if accuracy changes after some time, we cannot get the new properties using the getCurrentPosition method.

-To resolve this, use navigator.geolocation.watchPosition() method.
-This method is used same like navigator.geolocation.getCurrentPosition() method.
-See example
+To resolve this, use the navigator.geolocation.watchPosition() method.
+This method is used the same way as navigator.geolocation.getCurrentPosition().
+See the example below.

 Watch Geo Location